Leon Sylvers III: Success

 The 1980s started off well for Leon: in 1980, he produced albums for SOLAR acts such as Shalamar, The Whispers, Dynasty, Carrie Lucas, and the first album by Midnight Star.
 One song he wrote and co-produced for The Whispers was the number one US R&B and US Dance hit, "And the Beat Goes On", which would be one of Sylvers' biggest achievements.
 This would be the year that Leon would be involved on projects outside of the SOLAR Records family such as his Gene Page single "Love Starts After Dark" and 7th Wonder's song "The Tilt".
 Shalamar would chart with their Three for Love album at number eight on the US Top Soul Albums.
-The album would be certified Gold.
+The album would be certified Platinum.
 The Whispers' "It's a Love Thing" was another R&B smash which helped propel the Imagination album to number three on the Top Soul Albums charts.
 Noting his success, Billboard magazine described him as, "the man of the hour in R & B."

 In 1981, Leon described his production process by saying, "My ideal is to have the whole record sing, to work on the music tracks so they take on the same character as the vocals."
 He also focused on making brief, energetic songs, telling one interviewer, "Short, punchy records are better today than long ones.
 I try not to think in terms of pop or R & B, because you can get lost in the shuffle.
 The answer may be a fusion between the two styles."
 At this time, Leon joined Dynasty, and married Nidra Beard, also a member of Dynasty.
 Around the same time, Leon produced his old family group (The Sylvers), who had signed with SOLAR.
 Neither The Second Adventure by Dynasty and Concept by The Sylvers, which Leon produced, were hits.
 These albums would be two of the few disappointments of the year for Leon.

 In 1982, Leon produced Shalamar's album Friends.
 The album topped the US Top R&B Albums chart, propelled by the single "A Night to Remember", which reached number eight on the US R&B charts.
 The album would be certified Platinum.
-Leon spent the next couple of years producing hit songs for The Whispers ("In the Raw", "Tonight"), Gladys Knight & The Pips ("Save the Overtime (For Me)"), Tavares ("Ten to One") among others.
+Leon spent the next couple of years producing hit songs for The Whispers ("In the Raw", "Tonight"), Gladys Knight & the Pips ("Save the Overtime (For Me)"), Tavares ("Ten to One") among others.
 In that same year, he served as mentor to the production team Jimmy Jam and Terry Lewis.
 Dick Griffey said of Leon at the time, "Aside from Quincy Jones, I think Leon is the hottest producer around.
 He's grown with SOLAR and has been exposed to other creative forces in putting together different kinds of songs and sounds.
 He's gotten a different kind of polish and sophistication."